devopsarr/readarr-go/readarr/docs/MetadataApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiTestApiV1MetadataRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiTestMetadataRequest struct via the builder pattern

 Name | Type | Description  | Notes